Pfatisch

 giandujotti

-As a symbol of our city, the Pfatisch gianduiotto has always been considered a product of excellence, the first ever individually wrapped chocolate.
-The Gianduiotto is Turin, and the Gianduiotto is Pfatisch.
-Enjoy all the flavours: Classic, or with coffee or pralinate.
-Gianduiotto has always been a trademark of our handmade chocolate production.
+A symbol of our city, the Pfatisch gianduiotto has always been considered a product of excellence, the first individually wrapped chocolate in history.
+Gianduiotto is Turin, Gianduiotto is Pfatisch.
+Classic, coffee, praline, for all tastes.
+Always a hallmark of our artisan production.

 giandujotto ruby